-It can be tricky for freelancers and people who are self-employed, so we've put together some tips for calculating your expected annual income.
+It can be tricky for freelancers and people who are self-employed, so here are some tips for calculating your expected annual income.

 1. Enter your monthly income

-If you don't receive an annual salary, choose to enter the amount you typically earn monthly.
+If you don't receive an annual salary, choose to enter the amount you typically earn in a month.

 3. Report changes